lblod/ember-rdfa-editor-confidentiality-plugin/README.md

 Usage
 ------------------------------------------------------------------------------

-[Longer description of how to use the addon in apps.]
+When selecting a portion of the document, an 'Add redaction' button will show up in the toolbar.
+This button adds a redaction mark to the selected text.
+The different portions of text which are redacted can be managed in the editor sidebar.

 Contributing